roughike/streaming_shared_preferences/README.md

 The recommended way to react to value changes is to use the `PreferenceBuilder` widget.

 You can use a `StreamBuilder` if you want, but that requires you to pass in the `initialData` argument that already exists as `defaultValue` on a `Preference`.
-PreferenceBuilder will also nag at you if you accidentally create `Preference` objects in the build method (which is not good for performance).
+One other benefit of PreferenceBuilder is that it will also nag at you if you accidentally create `Preference` objects in the build method (which is not good for performance).

 If you have only one `Preference` in your app, it might make sense to create and listen to a `Preference` inline: